-If there was an award for being the world’s biggest pessimist, you wouldn’t expect yourself to win it.
-As someone who’s exhibiting the signs of commitment issues in life, you will adopt a very negative and critical line of thought about relationships, romance, love, and partnerships.
-Statements like “love is overrated” and “I’m better off being single” will be your staple.
+If there was an award for being the world’s biggest pessimist, you wouldn’t expect to win it.
+As someone who’s exhibiting the signs of commitment issues in life, you likely adopt a very negative and critical line of thought about relationships, romance, love, and partnerships.
+Statements like “Love is overrated” and “I’m better off being single” will be your staple.
 If you happen to get in a committed relationship, you will be harsh on its lows and indifferent to its ups.

 6. An inquisitive soul

 No, this is not a compliment.
 We know you often wonder, “Why do I have commitment issues with everything?”
 But that’s not the only time you’re a curious cat.
 When it comes to relationships and commitment, you’re very quick in asking negative questions: What’s the point of all this?
 How long will it even last?
 Why make future plans when things can go wrong in the meanwhile?
 How sure can I be of this person?